Cera-creator/McEwan_Cera_coding_assignment13/component_library/README.md

 # McEwan_Cera_ui_garden - Component Library

-This repository contains a React UI component library built with Vite and Storybook, with production-ready Docker deployment and automated quality checks.
+This repository contains a React UI component library built with Vite and Storybook, with automated quality checks.
 It is built on the structure of my previous storybook application.

 ---